CHTC/chtc-website-source/file-availability.md

 ## Select Specific Output Files To Transfer to `/home`

-As described above, HTCondor will transfer any files that are modified or created during the execution of your job(s) back to your `/home` directory.
-If your job(s) will produce multiple output files but you only need to retain a subset of these output files, we recommend deleting the unrequired output files or moving them to a subdirectory as a step in the bash executable script of your job -  only the output files that remain in the top-level
+As described above, HTCondor will transfer ALL new or modified files in the top level directory of the job (where it ran on the execute server), back to the job's initial directory on the submit server.
+If your jobs will produce multiple output files but you only need to retain a subset of these output files, we recommend deleting the unrequired output files or moving them to a subdirectory as a step in the bash executable script of your job -  only the output files that remain in the top-level